 Successful applicants are admitted as undifferentiated research students in the first instance and would subsequently apply to their School for registration for the PhD.

 The normal overall period of study for the PhD is three years full-time, although you may submit your thesis after two years of full-time registration.
 The corresponding period for the MPhil is normally two years full-time.

 Links to the Study Regulations for Research Degree Programmes, the Code of Practice for Research Degree Programmes, the online Student Handbook and other guidance material are available at: http://go.qub.ac.uk/CoPResearchDegrees.
 In accepting this offer of admission you are agreeing to meet the responsibilities for your academic studies and candidacy for a research degree as outlined in the Code of Practice for Research Degree Programmes.

 All Postgraduate Research students at Queen’s are advised to attend the induction workshops for students who are commencing research degree programmes.
 These are held at the beginning of each semester i.e. in October and in February each year.
 Further information on the workshops will be sent to you nearer the time of registration.

-A CAS must be used within six months of it being issued and you cannot apply for a visa more than three months before the start date of your course, therefore CAS statements will be sent to applicants from May onwards for those commencing their studies in September 2019.
+A CAS must be used within six months of it being issued and you cannot apply for a visa more than six months before the start date of your course, therefore CAS statements will be sent to applicants from April/May onwards for those commencing their studies in September 2023.
 This statement will be conveyed to you by email.
 You must not travel to Belfast until you have been issued with your Student visa.